Being self-employed means you're a sole proprietor, and your business is a sole proprietorship.

 - Limited Liability Company (LLC), except a single-member LLC that doesn't elect to be treated as a corporation

-When you're a sole proprietor, you will need to file Form 1040 (Individual Income Tax Return) with a Schedule C to calculate your net profit or loss.
+When you're a sole proprietor, you'll need to file Form 1040 (Individual Income Tax Return) with a Schedule C to calculate your net profit or loss.

 Once we determine you have self-employment income, we create your Schedule C and also review the income and expenses associated with your business.